SatishChandraPhD/FinGuardSDG/README.md

 **📄 Related Publication**

 This repository accompanies:
-<pre>FinGuard-SDG: A Hybrid Multi-Agent Routing Architecture for Sustainable Financial Analytics
-IEEE CSCloud 2025
-(Extended journal version submitted to FinTech and Sustainable Innovation)</pre>
+Journal manuscript submitted to FinTech and Sustainable Innovation</pre>
 A DOI / preprint link will be added upon publication.

 **📜 License**